-Scope: Nationally, one in four older adults experiences a fall each year, but Wisconsin has the nation's highest rate of deadly falls among older adults.1 Many assume Wisconsin's high death rate is due to the state's cold climate, but the majority of older adult falls occur in the home, and some states with similar climates have lower rates.1 From 2018-2020, there were 4,986 deaths due to falls among the 65+ population in Wisconsin - nearly triple the number of people of all ages who died in motor vehicle accidents in the same period.2 The falls death rate rose 15% over that time period, while the nationwide rate increased by 11%.2 With the state's population aging, the problem is expected to grow.
+Scope: Nationally, more than one in four older adults experiences a fall each year, but Wisconsin has the nation's highest rate of deadly falls among older adults.1 Many assume Wisconsin's high death rate is due to the state's cold climate, but the majority of older adult falls occur in the home, and some states with similar climates have lower rates.1 From 2021-2023, there were 5,287 deaths due to falls among the 65+ population in Wisconsin - nearly triple the number of people of all ages who died in motor vehicle accidents in the same period.2 The age-adjusted falls death rate rose 19% over that time period, while the nationwide rate increased by 11%.2 With the state's population aging, the problem is expected to grow.

-An estimated \$1 billion is spent annually on falls in Wisconsin which includes both Medicaid and out-of-pocket expenses.3 rehabilitation stays - are due to falls.1 In Wisconsin, the median monthly cost for a semi-private room in a nursing home \$9,022.4 Likewise, falls and their related injuries have a significant physical and financial impact on family caregivers.
-An AARP study revealed that family caregivers spend an average of \$7,242 annually on out-of-pocket costs related to caregiving.5
+An estimated \$1 billion is spent annually on falls-related health costs in Wisconsin which includes Medicare, Medicaid, and out-of-pocket expenses.3 older adults - a common cause of both long-term nursing home admissions and rehabilitation stays - were caused by falls.
+In Wisconsin, the median monthly cost for a semi-private room in a nursing home \$10,068.
+Likewise, falls and their related injuries have a significant physical and financial impact on family caregivers.
+An AARP study revealed that family caregivers spend an average of \$7,242 annually on out-of-pocket costs related to caregiving.

 Health impact and cost: Falls are a common cause of injury and disability.
-Ninety-five percent of hip fractures in older adults - a common cause of both long-term nursing home admissions and
+In 2019, 83% of hip fracture deaths and 88% of emergency department visits and hospitalizations for hip fractures in

-Strain on emergency services and health care: Fallrelated calls have major implications for emergency medical services (EMS) availability as it can decrease well as financial consequences to communities and decreases the availability of EMS to respond to more urgent needs.
-According to the National Council on Aging, older adult falls (people aged 65 and older) accounted for 17% of all 911 calls some of which required transport to an emergency department while others simply required a lift assist.1 Half of the WAAN's position: To reduce the high rate of deadly falls among older adults in Wisconsin, we request a \$450,000 annual state budget appropriation to support the Falls Free Wisconsin Center - a falls prevention center of excellence that 1) raises awareness of the incidence and cost of older adult falls, 2) helps older adults, their families and caregivers identify and reduce falls risk due to the multiple causes of falls, 3) reduces the burden of falls and provides resources to emergency services and health systems, and 4) delivers evidence-based prevention education and interventions across the state.
+Strain on emergency services and health care: Fall-related calls have major implications for emergency medical services (EMS) availability as it can decrease the availability of EMS to respond to more urgent needs and have financial consequences to communities.
+In 2022, EMS in Wisconsin responded to over 130,000 falls, and the number of falls that EMS responds to are increasing by nearly 10,000 a year statewide.
+In the same year, falls made up 185 of 911-related ambulance runs.6

+WAAN's position: To reduce the high rate of deadly falls among older adults in Wisconsin, we request a \$450,000 annual state budget appropriation to support the Falls Free Wisconsin Center - a falls prevention center of excellence that 1) raises awareness of the incidence and cost of older adult falls,

-calls requiring lift-assist resulted in a second lift-assist call within two weeks.2 families, and caregivers and the professionals who support them.
-The Center engages in the following:
+- 2) helps older adults, their families and caregivers identify and reduce falls risk due to the multiple causes of falls, - 3) reduces the burden of falls and provides resources to emergency services and health systems, and - 4) delivers evidence-based prevention education and interventions across the state.

+Many lift-assist calls are followed up by EMS responding to the same address for repeal lift-assists or emergencies.
+These repeat calls also strain EMS and healthcare resources and show that the individuals making the call don't have the adequate prevention resources.6

+-continued- (page 1/3)